 The Computing department has a dedicated networked computer suite with computers running the Microsoft Windows operating system.
 Students will often bring their own mobile devices to work on as they can connect to the wireless network and use their own device to access the college network.
 This allows for a seamless transition between the home and college work environment.

 The Computing department makes extensive use of Google Suite where students are able to access teaching and learning resources as well as organise and manage their own learning through Google Classroom.
 Wider reading is extremely important to understand the pace of change in this subject and its relevance to nearly every area of development around the world.

 Ian Simpson, Head Of ICT, Computing & E-Learning

-Ian Simpson joins Brampton College as Director of IT and Computer Science from August 2017.
-Though born and raised in Aberdeen, Scotland Ian has worked as Head of Computer Science and IT at St Louis School of Milan for the past two years, successfully raising the profile of Computer Science and purposeful use of technology amongst students, parents.and staff whilst simultaneously hunting for the perfect espresso.
-He is also passionate about increasing the integration of low-cost electronics for teaching and learning especially the Raspberry Pi and was fortunate enough to present on the topic at BETT 2017.
-When not working or tinkering with technology Ian enjoys travel with his partner and two children (12 and 8), old movies, simple guitar chords and the work of Glen David Gold.
+Ian Simpson joined Brampton College as Director of IT and Computer Science in August 2017.
+He has worked in a number of state and independent schools across Scotland, Italy and England successfully raising the profile of Computer Science and purposeful use of technology amongst students, parents and staff.
+Ian is also passionate about increasing the integration of low-cost electronics for teaching and learning especially the Raspberry Pi and was fortunate enough to present on the topic at BETT 2017.
+Prior to teaching Ian worked as a software engineer and web developer.

 Before joining the teaching profession, Paul Conyers worked in aerospace and the computing industry and then the City for several decades mostly in the fields of quantitative finance and risk management.
 He trained at the Institute of Education and worked at several schools on London, before joining Brampton College.
 Paul holds degrees in Physics, Mathematics and Computing.